How Campaigns use workflows

 - For matrix nodes, each matrix combination appears as a separate task row

-- Pull request links.
-Each completed task shows the PRs it created, with state indicators and direct links to GitHub or GitLab.
+- Pull request links: Each task that finishes with commits shows the PRs created from its task branch, with state indicators and direct links to GitHub or GitLab.

 Click View Logs on any task to open the log panel.
 Logs stream in real-time and support full-text search, log level filtering, and ANSI color rendering.Task statuses